-a.
+- a.
 Document the initial face-to-face contact with the alleged victim (commonly referred to as the "victim seen" date) and other children in the home.
-To record a "victim seen" time for a deceased child, the child protective investigator may enter the date and time a medical professional (e.g., coroner, ER physician, EMT personnel, etc.) or law enforcement office was contacted and verified the child's death.

-b.
-Document each attempted face-to-face contact made to see the alleged child victim and other children in the home, and:

-(1) Provide an explanation as to why contact was not made; and, c.
-Document same-day notification to parent(s)/legal guardian(s) if the child was interviewed prior to their knowledge.
+To record a "victim seen" time for a deceased child, the child protective investigator may enter the date and time a medical professional (e.g., coroner, ER physician, EMT personnel, etc.) or law enforcement office was contacted and verified the child's death. - b.
+Document each attempted face-to-face contact made to see the alleged child victim and other children in the home, and: - (1) Provide an explanation as to why contact was not made; and, - (2) Indicate if local law enforcement services are or were required in locating and/or gaining access to the child victim. - c.
+Document same-day notification to parent(s)/legal guardian(s) if the child was interviewed prior to their knowledge. - d.
+Document if same-day notification to the parent(s)/legal guardian(s) was delayed an additional 24 hours because it was determined child safety might be compromised by such notification.